rebuy-de/rb-forms-barcode/README.md

 ### Please note

-The scanning starts as soon as the element is visible on screen and stops when the page holding the element gets removed from the stack.
+**Since beta 0.5.0** the library only handles the most basic camera controls.
+The scanning starts as soon as the element is visible on screen and stops when the view element gets removed from the stack.

-The library tries to handle the basic camera control automagically.
-This includes starting/halting the preview and more important opening and releasing the camera when navigating to a page or removing it from the stack.

 Given the complexity of apps there are a lot of combinations that prevent a reasonable automatic control of the camera.
 For example when [sleeping](Sample/Sample.Pcl/Pages/ScannerPage.xaml.cs#L18)/[resuming](Sample/Sample.Pcl/Pages/ScannerPage.xaml.cs#L19) the device, when the [page gets disposed](Sample/Sample.Pcl/Pages/ScannerPage.xaml.cs#L74-L76) without notifying the view or another page get pushed onto the stack.